 The handbook reflects the work of the Strategies and Tactics for Recruiting to Improve Diversity and Excellence (STRIDE) Committee and lays the foundation for accomplishing the University’s goal of a diverse faculty of the highest caliber.
 It provides guidance on every phase of the faculty search and hiring process to ensure fair and consistently applied practices.

-Applicant and Candidate Evaluation Forms
+Applicant and Candidate Evaluation Tools

 The applicant evaluation tool is designed for reviewing applicants’ files, and the candidate evaluation tool is intended for job candidate evaluations following the job talk.
 Both templates are provided with the expectation that departments will tailor them appropriately to meet individual needs.